Managing your STEM Ambassador account

 All About STEM is always out and about.
 Here we bring you stories of what we’ve done and news items about things we’re planning.
 We’re adding new items regularly so come back to see what we’re up to.

-CREST is a great distance learning opportunity for families and schools with a flexible STEM project framework to inspire and engage 5 to 19 year olds.
-During a CREST Award project, students take on the roles of scientists, researchers, engineers and ...View our news
+The CREST Awards scheme is the British Science Association’s flagship programme for young people, providing a flexible STEM project framework that inspires and engages 5 to 19 year olds.
+During a CREST Award project, students take on the roles of scientists, researchers, engineers ...View our news